 There was a change in actuarial assumptions that affected the measurement of the total liability since the prior measurement date for TRA.
-Post-retirement benefit adjustments are now assumed to be 2.0% annually with no increase to 2.5% projected.
+Postretirement benefit adjustments are now assumed to be 2.0% annually.
 The prior year valuation assumed a 2.5% increase commencing July 1, 2034.

-The long-term expected rate of return on pension plan investments is 7.9% for GERF and 8.0% for TRA.
-The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+The long-term expected rate of return on pension plan investments is 7.50% for General Employees Fund and 8.00% for TRA.
+The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.